Background pattern

 5. Storage of Leflunomide Viatris

-Leflunomida belongs to a group of medications known as disease-modifying antirheumatic drugs.
-Leflunomida is used to treat adult patients with active rheumatoid arthritis or active psoriatic arthritis.
+Leflunomide belongs to a group of medications called antirheumatic medications.
+Leflunomide is used to treat adult patients with active rheumatoid arthritis or active psoriatic arthritis.

 The symptoms of rheumatoid arthritis include joint inflammation, swelling, difficulty moving, and pain.
-Other symptoms affecting the entire body include loss of appetite, fever, fatigue, and anemia (reduction in the number of red blood cells).
+Other symptoms that affect the whole body include loss of appetite, fever, lack of energy, and anemia (reduction of red blood cells in the blood).

-2. What you need to know before starting Leflunomida Viatris
+2. What you need to know before taking Leflunomide Viatris

-• If you are allergic to leflunomide (especially a severe skin reaction, usually accompanied by fever, joint pain, red skin rash, or blisters, for example, Stevens-Johnson syndrome),a medication called teriflunomide (related to leflunomide)or to any of the other components of this medication (listed in section 6).
+• If you are allergic to leflunomide (especially a severe skin reaction, usually accompanied by fever, joint pain, red spots on the skin, or blisters, such as Stevens-Johnson syndrome), to a medication called teriflunomide (related to leflunomide), or to any of the other components of this medication (listed in section 6).

-• If you have any condition that affects yourimmune system(for example, AIDS).
+• If you have any problem that affects your immune system(such as AIDS).

-• If you have any problem with yourbone marrow, or if you have a reduced number of red or white blood cells in your blood or a reduced number of platelets due to causes other than rheumatoid arthritis or psoriatic arthritis.
+• If you have any problem in your bone marrow, or if you have a reduced number of red or white blood cells or platelets in your blood due to causes other than rheumatoid arthritis or psoriatic arthritis.

-• If you are a fertile woman and do not use an effective contraceptive method.
+• If you are a woman of childbearing age and do not use an effective contraceptive method.

 Warnings and precautions